jonnonz1/nz-statute-book/acts/public/1964/social-security-act-1964.md

   (h) the extent (if any) to which, and circumstances in which, either or both of the following are to be treated as income:
     (i) distributions from a company:
     (ii) retained profits of a company:
-  (i) the treatment of loss attributing qualifying companies (within the meaning of the Income Tax Act 2004).
+  (i) the treatment of loss-attributing qualifying companies (within the meaning of the Income Tax Act 2007).
 (3) Subsection (2)(d) applies to businesses and trades however they are carried on.
 (4) Subsection (3) does not limit or affect the generality of subsection (1).
 (5) This section does not limit or affect the generality of section 132.